Things you need to know about hot and cold smoking in an electric smoker and other meat smokers

 First, let’s find out what it means to prepare food using the hot smoking method.

-What is hot smoking?
+What is Hot Smoking?

-Hot smoking is a food smoking process which completely cooks foods at a hot temperature.
+Hot smoking is a food smoking process that completely cooks foods at a hot temperature.
 When using the hot smoking method, the temperature is generally set between 170 degrees and 300degrees.

-The main reason of hot smoking is to increase the moisture levels of the meat and add rich smoky taste.
+The main reason for hot smoking is to increase the moisture levels of the meat and add rich smoky taste.
 It’s basically used to prepare food products like wild game, fish, beef roast, chicken, and other whole meats.

-Woodchips are used for hot smoking to add smoky flavor to the food.
+Woodchips are used for hot smoking to add a smoky flavor to the food.
 Without woodchips, you may not get the natural smoky flavor of most barbecue meats.

-It combines charcoal with wood pellets to provide stronger and thicker smoky flavor.
+It combines charcoal with wood pellets to provide a stronger and thicker smoky flavor.
 Overall, the different types of smokers have their own benefits and shortfalls.

-Benefits and purpose of hot smoking
+Benefits and Purpose of Hot Smoking

 - It also brings out the smoky flavored taste of the meat.
 That’s why most barbecue shops prefer to hot smoke their food than the cold smoking method.